pubnub/chat-examples-javascript/CONTRIBUTING.md

 // end::CON-1[]
 ```

-If test suite methods became part of snippet, they can be removed by
+If test suite methods became part of the snippet, they can be removed by
-enclosing them into special `ignore` tag:
+enclosing them into a special `ignore` tag:

 ```js
 // tag::CON-5[]